alex3rq/dndsrd5.2.1_markdown/src/10_MagicItems.md

 **_Terrify._** While holding the rod, you can take a Magic action to force each creature you can see within 30 feet of yourself to make a DC 17 Wisdom saving throw.
 On a failed save, a target has the Frightened condition for 1 minute.
 A Frightened target repeats the save at the end of each of its turns, ending the effect on itself on a success.
 Once used, this property can't be used again until the next dawn.

+#### Rod of Resurrection

+*Rod, Legendary (Requires Attunement)*

+The rod has 5 charges.
+While you hold it, you can cast one of the following spells from it: Heal (expends 1 charge) or Resurrection (expends 5 charges).

+The rod regains 1 expended charge daily at dawn.
+If you expend the last charge, roll 1d20.
+On a 1, the rod disappears in a harmless burst of radiance.

 #### Rod of Rulership

 *Rod, Rare (Requires Attunement)*